imandradesign/portfolio/README.md

 Copyright (c) 2019 **_Imandra McKenzie_**
 <br>
-This software is licened under the MIT license.
+This software is licensed under the MIT license.